hilbix/pymcfo/README.md

   - Menu "Run" "Edit Configurations"
     - "Minecraft Client", "Configuration" under "Before launch: Build Project, Activate tool Window"
       - change "Build" into "Build Project"
-      - This is done by adding actiom "Build Project"
+      - This is done by adding action "Build Project"
       - and then removing "Build" (as it is redundant)
     - Do the same for "Minecraft Server"